 Studies show that active kids do better in school.
 Physical activity in afterschool (or out-of-school time) not only helps kids stay healthy and strong, but it can also contribute to higher test scores, improved attendance, better behavior, enhanced leadership skills, and a lifetime of healthy habits.

 The Walking Classroom for out-of-school time

-The Walking Classroom program is extremely easy to implement in afterschool programs, especially with our new mobile app!
+The program is simple to implement and easily fits into classrooms, afterschool programs, summer camps, homeschool, and more, especially with our mobile app!

 ›› Listen to a sample podcast on Idioms